realA10001986/Time-Circuits-Display/README.md

 - see a list of [BTTFN-Clients](#connecting-props-wirelessly-bttf-network-bttfn) currently connected ("BTTFN CLIENTS"),
 - quit the menu ("END").

-Pressing ENTER cycles through the list, holding ENTER selects an item.
+Pressing ENTER or "2"/"8" cycles through the list, holding ENTER or pressing "5" selects an item.
+"9" quits the menu.

 #### How to set up the alarm:

 - Hold ENTER to invoke main menu
-- (Currently, the alarm is the first menu item; otherwise press ENTER repeatedly until "ALA-RM" is shown)
+- (Currently, the alarm is the first menu item; otherwise press ENTER repeatedly [or press 2/8] until "ALA-RM" is shown)
 - Hold ENTER
-- Press ENTER to toggle the alarm on and off, hold ENTER to proceed
+- Press ENTER [or 2/8] to toggle the alarm on and off, hold ENTER [or press 5] to proceed
 - Then enter the hour and minutes.
-This works as described above.
+This works as described above under "Data entry".
-- Choose the weekday(s) by repeatedly pressing ENTER
+- Choose the weekday(s) by repeatedly pressing ENTER [or 2/8]
-- Hold ENTER to finalize your weekday selection.
+- Hold ENTER [or press 5] to finalize your weekday selection.
 "SAVING" is displayed briefly.

+Pressing "9" at any point cancels and quits the menu.

 When the alarm is set and enabled, the dot in the present time's minute field will light up.